solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 tools (like Azure Vector Search) that retrieve the useful chunks from varied pre-defined data sources and add them to the prompt Context.

-This technique is very helpful when a business doesn't have enough data, enough time, or resources to fine-tune an LLM, but still wishes to improve performance on a specific workload and reduce risks of fabrications, i.e., mystification of reality or harmful content.
+This technique is very helpful when a business does not have enough data, enough time, or resources to fine-tune an LLM, but still wishes to improve performance on a specific workload and reduce risks of fabrications, i.e., mystification of reality or harmful content.